RichardByrne95/CI-MS4-TuckIn/README.md

 10. An if statement was added to 'settings.py' so that the application could detect whether it should be using the hosted database or the local development database.
 11. Gunicorn was then installed via pip which acts as the webserver in this project.
-12. A Procfile was created in the project's root in order to tell Heroku to create a web dyno and run Gunicorn to server our Django app.
+12. A Procfile was created in the project's root in order to tell Heroku to create a web dyno and run Gunicorn to serve the Django app.
 13. 'heroku login' was used to login into the Heroku CLI.
 14. In order to temporarily prevent Heroku from collecting the static files upon deployment, the following command was used:
     ```python